 - 1. Remove ignition key.

 - 2. Raise the deck to its highest position.

 - 3. Remove the pulley covers.

 - 4. Remove belt retainer bolt.

-- 5. Remove clutch bracket and pigtail.

-- 6. While lifting up on the belt (as shown in Fig. 38.), rotate the pulley until the belt is free of the pulley.
+- 5. While lifting up on the belt (as shown in Fig. 41.), rotate the pulley until the belt is free of the pulley.
 Exercise caution while performing this step as fingers can easily become caught between the belt and pulley.